daslerpc/daslerpc.github.io/_projects/2015-05-22_jedi_nightlight.md

 ## Brainstorming
-Part of the goal of this project was to go through the design exercise of rapid fire brainstorming.
+Part of the goal of this project was to go through the design exercise of rapid-fire brainstorming.
 Rather than trying to pick one perfect idea and do a deep dive on it, I instead focused on coming up with many different designs from which I could choose or draw inspiration from.
 My first several ideas for a nightlight were fairly standard, drawing inspiration from common light sources I am familiar with.
-These ideas included a simple parabolic reflector (what is essentially the business end of a flashlight, a lightbulb shaped nightlight, and a lighthouse.
+These ideas included a simple parabolic reflector (what is essentially the business end of a flashlight), a lightbulb shaped nightlight, and a lighthouse.

 Continuing my inspiration from familiar light sources while straying slightly more into the whimsical are the UFO and Plumbob nightlights.
 The UFO just seemed like a cute idea for something that would glow with an internal light.
 The Plumbob is an object from The Sims, a video game about managing the life and happiness of simulated people.
 In this game the Plumbob hovers above characters' heads, slowly spinning and changing color to reflect their moods.
 This light would spin and change colors at random, although it did occur to me that one could integrate it with a system that would monitor a Twitter feed, perform some simple sentiment analysis, and change the lights color to reflect one's mood.
 This was beyond the scope of this project, but seemed like a neat idea.